jkingportfolio/ci_pp5_tick_it_react/README.md

 ### React

-The React.js framework is an open-source JavaScript framework and library developed by Facebook.
+The React.js framework is an open-source JavaScript framework and library developed by Jordan Walke, a software engineer at Meta.
 It's used for building interactive user interfaces and web applications quickly and efficiently with significantly less code than you would with vanilla JavaScript

 I used React for this application for several reasons: